Sinan-private/eden/src/gameRules/README.md

 Because I am copying the base class between my different projcets and I want it to stay clean.

 # Adding a resource
-[TL:DR] types.ts, gameInit.ts, icons.ts, ResourceConversion.ts (unless it is a `base_resource`)

 You should find everything in src/gameRules

 ## Adding a new resource
-in types.ts you need to add the type of resource.

 ### base_resource
 This comes without a cost.
 Meaning it will not have the extension of the trade value.